0xph03n1x/eCTHPv2/README.md

 # eCTHPv2
-Collection of scripts and tools related to the eCTHPv2 exam by INE.
+Collection of scripts and tools, obtained from the INE Threat Hunting Professional couse, related to the eCTHPv2 exam by eLearnSecurity.